Optimum Agile Team Size for Maximum Performance?

 One of the last teams I helped transition from waterfall to Scrum was just 4 team members.
 The “Flexstars” have high morale and esprit de corps and are well on their way to being a high-performing team.

 Scrum co-founder Jeff Sutherland recently admitted to changing his thinking about team size.
-In his keynote at the Global Scrum Gathering in San Diego this year, Jeff said that he found that 5 was an optimal team size.
+In his keynote at the Global Scrum Gathering in San Diego in 2017, Jeff said that he found that 5 was an optimal team size.